 An Intra-Corporate Transfer (ICT) permit is an alternative to the regular work permit process.
 It entitles citizens of a country outside the EU/EEA and Switzerland to enter and remain in Sweden to work as a manager, specialist or trainee for a company that is established in Sweden within the same corporate group as the host company.

-The maximum permit period for managers and specialists is 3 years, whereas the permit period for trainees is 1 year.
+- To qualify for an ICT-permit, you have to be a citizen of a country outside the EU/EEA. - The maximum permit period for managers and specialists is 3 years, whereas the permit period for trainees is 1 year.